-How to cook vegetables safely
+How to cook fruit & vegetables safely

 Vegetables can be exposed to bacteria through soil or water.

-Vegetables are extremely versatile.
+Fruit and vegetables are extremely versatile.
 Most can be eaten raw, cut up and served with dips, or grated into salads.
 Some need to be cooked to make them edible.

-Wash vegetables before cooking or eating them
+Wash fruit and vegetables before cooking or eating them

 - It is very important to wash vegetables if there is any soil present, as soil may contain harmful bacteria.